blackflux/lambda-monitor/README.md

 ### Disable Logging for a Lambda Function

 To exclude a lambda function from being monitored simply add the tag `"MONITORED": "0"`.
-Note that you need to manually unsubscribe the CloudWatch stream if `process-log` has already been subscribed to it.
+Note that you need to manually unsubscribe if `process-log` has already been subscribed to the CloudWatch stream.

 ## How it works